truketlema/requirement-analysis/README.md

 - **Requirement Elicitation** – Using techniques like interviews, questionnaires, brainstorming sessions, workshops, and observation to uncover both stated and hidden needs.
 - **Requirement Documentation** – Organizing the gathered requirements into clear, detailed documents (e.g., Software Requirement Specification – SRS) to serve as a reference for the whole project.
 - **Requirement Analysis and Modeling** – Examining requirements for feasibility, consistency, and conflicts, and representing them through models (e.g., UML diagrams, use cases, prototypes) to better visualize the system.
 - **Requirement Validation** – Reviewing requirements with stakeholders through walkthroughs, inspections, and prototyping to ensure they are correct, complete, testable, and aligned with business objectives.

+## Types of Requirements

+### Functional Requirements
+Functional requirements define what the system should do — the specific features and functions of the software.
+**Examples for Booking Management Project:**
+- Users can search for available properties by location, date, and price.
+- The system allows customers to create, update, and cancel bookings.
+- Property owners can list, edit, and remove their properties.
+- The system sends booking confirmation emails to customers.

+### Non-functional Requirements
+Non-functional requirements describe how the system performs — the quality attributes that define its usability and performance.
+**Examples for Booking Management Project:**
+- The system must handle up to 10,000 concurrent users.
+- Pages should load within 2 seconds under normal load.
+- The application must be accessible on mobile, tablet, and desktop devices.
+- Data must be encrypted to ensure secure transactions.